Hey there! This is Amanda Visconti’s blog.

 For me, the digital humanities is all about the public humanities: using digital means to advance our knowledge about our cultural history, present, and future while sharing the love of that knowledge with people outside the academy.
 DH “for the users” means harnessing pedagogy, games, interface design, and user studies to share our love for and experience with the stories forming our culture with a wider audience.
 My developing, non-traditional dissertation advances our understanding of complex texts weird editions, and visually rich pages through the building and testing of CMS plugins, interfaces, and sites that apply theories about games, editing, materiality, graphesis, participatory design, and learning to complex texts–mashing up the old form of “scholarly edition” with user-centered design, games, pedagogy, and online community architecture.
 Making scholarly tools is scholarly work in itself, but I’ll also be demonstrating how these tools can be used to produce new knowledge about the literary texts they support!

 DH Experience.
-I’ve worked as an IMLS Model Digital Humanities intern and later as Webmaster at one of the world’s premiere digital humanities centers, MITH (the Maryland Institute for Technology in the Humanities).
+I’ve worked as an IMLS Model Digital Humanities intern, Webmaster, and currently as a research assistant at one of the world’s premiere digital humanities centers, MITH (the Maryland Institute for Technology in the Humanities).

 Game Studies, Research, and Design.
 In addition to teaching games to my undergraduate students as one of many rich forms of literary narrative, I build and research alternate reality games (ARGs) as a member of the University of Maryland iSchool ARGs Research Team, which studies ARGs in the service of design and education (read more about our research and game at ArcaneGalleryOfGadgetry.org).
 Our NSF-funded game, the Arcane Gallery of Gadgetry, is a “cabinet of curiosities” combining a rich and oftentimes mysteriously fragmented historical tapestry with what Rob MacDougall has called “playful historical thinking.”
 By incorporating counterfactuals and re-imagining the past, AGOG is designed to lead players into a newly enfranchised relationship with history, teach them STEM and information literacy skills, and help them discover the secret stories outside most history books.
 In addition to a number of publications on ARG design and deployment, our team has been known to surprise attendees at our conference presentations with stealth mini-ARGs to give them a true experience of what we’re discussing.